fridge-dev/lost-cities-game/README.md

 1. See if it's easily possible to separate storage types from API types

 **Frontend**
-Note: All of these should be done after BE/FE are split into separate processes.
 1. Implement main.rs state machine (turns, end game)
 1. Improve turn selection UI
     * Sort cards in hand